-Just on the border of the little town of Classe, 8 km South of Ravenna, stands out one of the eight monuments composing the city’s Unesco site: it’s the grandiose and solemn BASILICA OF SANT’APOLLINARE IN CLASSE with its characteristic cylindrical bell tower.
+Just on the border of the little town of Classe, 8 km south of Ravenna, one of the eight monuments composing the city’s Unesco site stands out – it’s the grandiose and solemn BASILICA OF SANT’APOLLINARE IN CLASSE with its characteristic cylindrical bell tower.

-Built to house the remains of the patron St. Apollinaris, the basilica raised over a cemetarial area.
-The cemetery was in use between the end of the 2nd and the beginning of the 3rd century — and supposedly the protobishop Apollinaris himself was buried here.
+Built to house the remains of the patron St. Apollinaris, the basilica was raised over a cemetarial area.
+The cemetery was in use between the end of the 2nd and the beginning of the 3rd century — and the protobishop Apollinaris himself was supposedly buried here.

 Imposing and majestic, with a 30 metre-high façade and almost twice as long, it has been defined the greatest basilica of the Early Christian period known today.

-The depiction of Apollinare, founder and first bishop of the church of Ravenna, displayed with raised arms in the age-old gesture of prayer.
+It is also possible to admire the depiction of Apollinaris, founder and first bishop of the church of Ravenna, displayed with raised arms in the age-old gesture of prayer.

-In this intensely symbolic painting, every element is full of significance, such as the twelve white lambs immersed in a green landscape, symbol of the twelve apostles.
+In this intensely symbolic context, every element is full of significance, such as the twelve white lambs immersed in a green landscape, symbol of the twelve apostles.

-The mosaics depict a variety of vegetation, rocks and birds, some of which are indigenous to the area.
-The mosaic then honours some important personalities of the Ravenna Church.
+The mosaics depict a variety of plants, rocks and birds, some of which are indigenous to the area.
+The mosaic then honours some important personalities of the Church of Ravenna.

 Above the paradisiacal landscape with Apollinaris, on a golden background, the hand of God emerges from the white clouds.
-Under this, a cross studded with precious stones stands out on a blue sky dotted with 99 golden and silver stars.
+Under this, a cross studded with gemstones stands out on a blue sky dotted with 99 golden and silver stars.

-Alongside, Moses and Elijah emerge from the clouds, while, just below, three sheep symbolise the apostles witnessing the Transfiguration.
+Alongside, Moses and Elijah emerge from the clouds, while, just below, three sheeps symbolize the apostles witnessing the Transfiguration.